nginxinc/kubernetes-ingress/docs/developer/debugging.md

 <regular NIC CLI configuration>
 ```

-When `continue: true` (or `--continue` if not using Helm) is used Delve will immediately start NIC.
-Otherwise Delve will wait for a debugger to connect before starting NIC.
-This is useful for debugging startup behavior of NIC, however it requires that `readinessProbe` is not used for NIC.
+By default Delve will immediately start NIC.
+Setting `controller.debug.continue: false` will cause Delve to wait for a debugger to connect before starting NIC.
+This is useful for debugging startup behavior of NIC.

 ### 3. Connect your debugger